testifysec/action-wrapper/README.md

 # TestifySec Action Wrapper with Witness

-A GitHub Action that downloads and executes another GitHub Action with Witness attestation.
+A GitHub Action that downloads and executes another GitHub Action or direct command with Witness attestation for supply chain security.

 ## Usage